0%

 Panels & Keynotes

-We bring together people from across the movements in several panels, keynotes and interactive sessions to set the ground for strategic discussions.
-The joint panels will also be the space where we connect the conference in Barcelona with the local hubs in India and Mexico.
-On Sunday we will weave the threads together and look ahead to what we take from this conference for our alliances, our strategies and our activities in the years to come.
+We brought together people from across the movements in several panels, keynotes and interactive sessions to set the ground for strategic discussions.
+The joint panels were the space where we connect the conference in Barcelona with the local hubs in India and Mexico.
+On Sunday we wove the threads together and looked ahead to what we take from this conference for our alliances, our strategies and our activities in the years to come.

 Interactive formats

-We will create space to get to know each other, meet new people, and exchange on our struggles.
-There will be more informal spaces to meet and connect beyond the structured program.
+We created space to get to know each other, meet new people, and exchange on our struggles.
+There were informal spaces to meet and connect beyond the structured program.

 Degrowth of Aviation Conference Arkana Opening Performance